-The Council has a People Strategy and a delivery plan which sets out the five key commitments that provide focus for growth as an organisation to deliver our Vision over the next seven years.
-These are all about supporting and developing high
+The Council has a People Strategy and a delivery plan which sets out the five key commitments that provide focus for growth as an organisation to deliver our Vision until reorganisation.
+These are all about supporting and developing high performing teams, valuing diversity of the workforce and engaging people at all levels to ensure we are one council.